 Capital One CreditWise is good because it’s a free way to check your credit score anytime.
 It will also send you email alerts when there’s important activity on your credit report, such as a hard credit inquiry or a new credit card account.
 Plus, it’s available to everyone who signs up on the CreditWise website, not just Capital One customers.
-One of the things that could be better about CreditWise is that its scores only update once a month.
 The credit score you get is the VantageScore 3.0 model, based on your TransUnion credit report.

-Many credit card issuers – including American Express, Discover, and Barclaycard – have added free credit tracking services that send your credit score once a month, like Capital One.
-But CreditWise goes beyond that and not only alerts you to new credit activity, but also provides a lot of information on what affects your score and easy ways you can improve it.
+Many credit card issuers – including American Express, Discover, and Barclaycard – have added free credit tracking services that send your credit score once a month or a week, like Capital One.
+But CreditWise goes beyond that and not only alerts you to new credit activity, it also provides a lot of information on what affects your score, as well as easy ways you can improve it.

 CreditWise has 6 different sections on what factors are affecting your credit score.
 The sections can be found on the CreditWise dashboard and include on-time payments, your available credit, how much of your available credit you’re using, your oldest credit line, new accounts from the past 2 years, and recent inquiries.

 You’ll receive a score in each of the sections – “below average,” “average,” “good,” or “excellent.”
 And CreditWise tells you how much each section impacts your overall score.
 For instance, “On-time Payments” has the greatest impact on your score, while “Available Credit” has the least impact.
 There’s also a “Score Improvement” section where you can find personalized suggestions for improving your credit score.

 The biggest downside to Capital One CreditWise is that it only updates once a week.
 You can find services that send you daily updates, along with a lot of the same information CreditWise provides.
 Regardless of which credit score site you choose, staying aware of your credit score is a necessity.